The intersection of Jewyness and Lego is pure win. Why?

 I’ve also used Lego to teach Hebrew.
-To even try to re-create a letter or word with modular components of varying sizes and shapes is some serious learning.
+For a kid to re-create a letter or word with modular components of varying sizes and shapes is some serious learning.
 And what a cool way to remember the differences in look-alike letters, say, the dalet and the resh: the dalet needs an extra brick up there, but the resh doesn’t.
 (Tip: use a block letter chart to model from, rather than a siddur-style font.)

 On a smaller scale, adults and kids make dreidels and menorahs out of Lego every year, as is proven by a quick online search.
 It makes sense that the most visible Jewish holiday is also the one most often kitted out with Lego.

 Here are links to some of my Lego work.
 The pictures aren’t fabulous, but I present them as inspiration for what you and your kid might create.
 I’ve also done some quickie vignettes so the minifigs can celebrate Jewish holidays.
-These you can find with a “Lego” search in the sidebar search box anytime.
+Type “Lego” in my Search Box in the sidebar anytime to find these and others.